avrilcoghlan/vibriowatch/docs/source/vibriogenomes.rst

 .. image:: Picture34.png
   :width: 50

-You will see a menu appear with settings for the timeline.
+You will see a menus appear with settings for the timeline:

 .. image:: Picture35.png
   :width: 350